Place Management in Maylands

-As part of this, we have two Place Managers who work closely with a mix of community and business groups, individual residents, landowners and businesses to improve their town centres.
+As part of this, the City has a Place Manager who works closely with a mix of community and business groups, individual residents, landowners and businesses to improve their town centres.
 Results of this collaboration include place activation initiatives such as events, streetscape improvements, greening, heritage and cultural initiatives, and public art.

 Maylands Town Centre Place Plan

-Our Place Managers work closely with these groups as well as other businesses and individuals to help them get their ideas off the ground.
+Our Place Manager works closely with these groups as well as other businesses and individuals to help them get their ideas off the ground.
 You can find out more about some of these groups by clicking below:

 Local Arts and Community Events (L.A.C.E)